Syria: Aleppo hospital hit again as crisis worsens

 Aleppo's medical services are under appalling pressure.
 About 30 doctors remain in eastern Aleppo, Sahloul said, for a population of some 300,000 at a time of urgent need.

 More than 450 people have been killed since a US-Russia brokered ceasefire collapsed September 22, he said.

+Following the damage to the M10 and M2 hospitals, only three hospitals remain that can effectively treat bombing victims, Sahloul said.
+Another three medical facilities in al-Shaar neighborhood -- a women's hospital, a children's hospital and the central blood bank -- were also hit Friday, he said.

 Most in the city's eastern districts also lack access to clean water following infrastructure damage from shelling and bombing, he added.

-Aleppo saw more aerial bombardments and clashes Saturday following the deaths of 36 people the day before, UK-monitoring group Syrian Observatory for Human Rights said.
+Aleppo saw more aerial bombardments and clashes Saturday following the deaths of 36 people the day before, UK-based monitoring group Syrian Observatory for Human Rights said.

 At least 20 people, including six children, were killed then in airstrikes on neighborhoods of rebel-held eastern Aleppo, the group reported.